 - Prompt student privacy concerns with the use of a third-party recorded remote proctoring.
-Although Respondus was vetted by the university, COVID-19 has forced the move to online education; therefore, the students experiencing the third-party monitoring systems did not agree to remote instruction when they registered, unlike students who register for online courses.
+Although Respondus is vetted by the university, COVID-19 caused limited student choices for proctoring; therefore, the students experiencing the third-party monitoring systems cannot opt for a face-to-face testing environment, unlike previous semesters.
 Instructors will need to make accommodations for a student who raises a privacy concern and offer an alternative assessment.

-For these reasons, during this time, we recommend using alternatives to timed, proctored exams whenever possible.
-Large courses which rely on in-person exams should consider more frequent, shorter tests or open-book exams as alternative assessment strategies that lower testing anxiety while still assessing the essential learning outcomes.
+For these reasons, faculty may consider using alternatives to timed, proctored exams whenever possible.
+Large courses which rely on in-person exams can consider more frequent, shorter tests or open-book exams as alternative assessment strategies that lower testing anxiety while still assessing the essential learning outcomes.
 See alternatives below for additional advice.

 Alternatives to Proctored Exams

 Begin with the student learning goals when considering alternative assessments: what do you hope students will be able to demonstrate by the end of your course, in what ways can they demonstrate their skills and knowledge?

 You may shift from the use of a high-stakes exam to one of the alternatives below, or you can consider offering an alternative to a proctored exam.
 Below are a few alternative methods:

 - Series of quizzes: offer a low-stakes opportunity for students to demonstrate mastery of material, and give you ongoing information about student understanding.
 Frequent quizzing has also been shown to reinforce student understanding.
 Canvas can randomize questions in quizzes, making cheating more difficult.